Spring break in Montréal: Getting out and about as a family

 Old Montréal

 Anyone with young children might have already explored Come Aboard!
 Pirates or Privateers?, Pointe-à-Callière museum’s seafaring interactive adventure, but a recent redesign has made the exhibit an exciting new experience.
 If your children are passionate about archaeology, discover Archaeo-Adventure, a simulated archaeological dig experience that showcases the dig site, the archaeologist's tent and the laboratory area.
 Family and child rates are discounted.
-Buy your tickets online (without a reserved time slot) and consult the visitor guide.
+Buy your tickets online (without a reserved time slot) and consult the visitor guide

 For mini scientists, the Montréal Science Center offers permanent, fun and enriching exhibitions for all age groups.
 Do not miss the temporary exhibition, Inspiring Nature, Inspired Techno: Biomimicry and Transport, which details how plants and animals have inspired technologies to make transport more efficient and eco-responsible (until March 23, 2024).
 Your tickets also give you access to The Comedy Wildlife Photography Awards exhibition (until March 23, 2024).